About an arts-based education

 As parents, it is up to us what kind of influence we want to show our kids; however, it is easy to get lost in our schedules, especially when juggling a career, family life, and other activities on the side.

 Before you begin practicing different craft ideas for children, here are a few friendly reminders from us!
 First, encourage all kinds of craft.
+For example, you can experiment with real gold leaf for crafts.
 Creativity is applied to everything in life, so it is important that we listen to the child's interests before starting any activity.
 If they want to learn about things other than what you offer them, then encourage them to do so and immerse yourself in the activity, too.
 Instead of spending the whole afternoon with your children, commit to a time when you can completely focus and spend genuine quality time with them.

 In the long run, it's moments like these that your child will remember.
 Of course, have a positive attitude!
 Children can sense how their parents feel especially when engaging in something together, so don't start any craft ideas for children activity if you are not in a good mood; otherwise, you'd risk putting their spirits down.
 Take the time that you need for yourself, and get back to your schedule when you feel good and energized.
 Be ready to send them positive vibes!
 Taking care of our children and seeing them develop can also be therapeutic for parents.